the future.

 our UsP.

-Our platformtechnology is based on a sophisticated interaction between the substrates KEZ and the enzyme domain MAT.
-The MAT* domain is introduced into the genome of the production strain by molecular biology with pinpoint accuracy, thereby determining the position of the chemical modification in the polyketide backbone.
+Our platform is based on a sophisticated interaction between the substrates KEZ® and the enzyme domain MAT.
+Our patented (pending and published) Enzyme Selectase® is introduced into the genome of the production strain by molecular biology with pinpoint accuracy, thereby determining the position of the chemical modification in the polyketide backbone.

 The areas of application.